heremaps/gluecodium/docs/lime_idl.md

 Classes and interfaces support inheritance (optionally, see *ParentName* in the syntax above).
 There are some restrictions on inheritance:
 * an interface cannot inherit from a class.
-* a class can only inherit from another ("parent") class if the parent class has "open" visibility (see `Visibility` above).
+* a class can only inherit from another ("parent") class if the parent class has an `open` modifier, e.g.
-* a class or an interface with "public" visibility cannot inherit from a class or an interface with "internal" visibility (see `Visibility` above).
+`open class MyClass`.
 * multiple inheritance is supported with limitations (see `Multiple inheritance` below).

 Contrary to the usual practice encountered in programming languages, in LimeIDL it is not necessary